sirirako/AWSCICDWorkShop/Detail_Instructions.md

 ### Buildspec

-Build specifications
-Use a buildspec file
+**Build specifications:** Use a buildspec file
-Buildspec name: empty   Note: We will be using buildspec.yml which is in the project.
+**Buildspec name:** empty   _Note:_ We will be using buildspec.yml which is in the project.
 Because we are using defualt name, we can leave this field empty.

 ### Artifacts

-    Type: Amazon S3  Note: We will store build output in S3 bucket.
+**Type:** Amazon S3  Note: We will store build output in S3 bucket.
-    Bucket Name: build-artifact-bluegreenbucket-us-east-1   Note: This bucket was created with CloudFormation template.
+**Bucket Name:** build-artifact-bluegreenbucket-us-east-1   Note: This bucket was created with CloudFormation template.
-    Name: BlueGreenWebAppBuild.zip
+**Name:** BlueGreenWebAppBuild.zip
-    Artifacts packaging: Zip
+**Artifacts packaging:** Zip

 Click **Create build project**